St Daniel Comboni was an Italian Roman Catholic bishop who served as a missionary in Africa.

 Many works on several dialects were based in large part on Daniel’s notes about the languages.

 He spoke six European languages, Arabic, and several central African dialects.
-The Comboni Family continue their work today with priests, brothers and sisters ministering in hospitals, schools, and orphanages in 41 countries.
+The Comboni Family continues their work today with priests, brothers, and sisters ministering in hospitals, schools, and orphanages in 41 countries.

 Saint Daniel Comboni Feast Day Quote: